-(1) (1) The Plan is covered by Title I of ERISA and the Investment Professional, Financial Institution or any Affiliate is Institution, or any Affiliate is:

-(A) (A) the employer of employees covered by the Plan, or (B) (B) the Plan's named fiduciary or administrator; provided, however, that a named fiduciary or plan administrator with respect to the Plan that was or their Affiliate, including a Pooled Plan Provider (PPP) registered with the Department of Labor under 29 CFR 2510.3-44, may rely on the exemption if it is selected to provide investment advice to the Plan by a fiduciary who is not independent Independent of the Financial Institution, Investment Professional, and (2) The transaction is a result of investment advice generated solely by an interactive website in which computer software based models or applications provide investment advice based on personal information each investor supplies through the website, without any personal interaction or advice with an Investment Professional (i.e., robo advice); or (3)-(2) The transaction involves the Investment Professional or Financial Institution acting in a fiduciary capacity other than as an investment advice fiduciary within the meaning of their Affiliates; or the regulations at 29 CFR 2510.3 21(c)(1)(i) and (ii)(B) or 26 CFR 54.4975 9(c)(1)(i) and (ii)(B) setting forth the test for fiduciary investment advice ERISA section 3(21)(A)(ii)) and Code section 4975(c)(3)(B) and regulations thereunder.
-Section II-Investment Advice Arrangement Section II(a) requires Investment Professionals and Financial Institutions to comply with Impartial Conduct Standards, including a best interest standard Care Obligation and Loyalty Obligation, when providing fiduciary investment advice to Retirement Investors.
-In addition, the exemption Section II(b) requires Financial Institutions to acknowledge fiduciary status under Title I and/or the Code, and describe in writing provide Retirement Investors with a written statement of the Care Obligation and Loyalty Obligation, a written description of the services they will provide and their all material facts relating to Conflicts of Interest.
-Finally, that are associated with their recommendations, and a rollover disclosure (if applicable).
-Section II(c) requires Financial Institutions must to adopt policies and procedures prudently designed to ensure compliance with the Impartial Conduct Standards when providing fiduciary investment advice to Retirement Investors and other conditions of this exemption.
-Section II(d) requires the Financial Institution to conduct a retrospective review of compliance, at least annually, that is reasonably designed to detect and prevent violations of, and achieve compliance with, the Impartial Conduct Standards and the terms of this exemption.
-Section II(e) allows Financial Institutions to correct certain violations of the exemption conditions and continue to rely on the exemption for relief. (a) Impartial Conduct Standards.
+- (1) The Plan is covered by Title I of ERISA and the Investment Professional, Financial Institution, or any Affiliate providing investment advice is: - (A) (A) the employer of employees covered by the Plan, or - (B) (B) the Plan's named fiduciary or administrator; provided however that a named fiduciary or administrator or their Affiliate, including a Pooled Plan Provider (PPP) registered with the Department of Labor under 29 CFR 2510.3-44, may rely on the exemption if it is: (i) selected to provide investment advice by a fiduciary who is Independent of the Financial Institution, Investment Professional, and their Affiliates, or (ii) a Pooled Plan Provider (PPP) registered with the Department under 29 CFR 2510.3 44; or

+(2) The transaction involves the Investment Professional or Financial Institution acting in a fiduciary capacity other than as an investment advice fiduciary within the meaning of ERISA section 3(21)(A)(ii)) and Code section 4975(e)(3)(B) and regulations thereunder.

+Section II(a) requires Investment Professionals and Financial Institutions to comply with Impartial Conduct Standards, including a best interest standard Care Obligation and Loyalty Obligation, when providing fiduciary investment advice to Retirement Investors.
+In addition, Section II(b) requires Financial Institutions to acknowledge fiduciary status under Title I and/or the Code, and provide investors Retirement Investors with a written statement of the best interest standard of care Care Obligation and Loyalty Obligation, a written description of the services they will provide and their all material facts relating to Conflicts of Interest, that are associated with their recommendations, and a rollover disclosure (asif applicable), Financial Institution, and additional disclosure with respect to Pooled Employer Plans (as applicable).
+Section II(c) requires Financial Institutions to adopt policies and procedures prudently designed to ensure compliance with the Impartial Conduct Standards when providing fiduciary investment advice to Retirement Investors regarding compliance with the Impartial Conduct Standards and other conditions of this exemption.
+Section II(d) requires the Financial Institution to conduct a retrospective review of, at least annually, that is reasonably designed to detect and prevent violations of, and achieve compliance with, the Impartial Conduct Standards and the policies and procedures terms of this exemption.
+Section II(e) allows Financial Institutions to correct certain violations of the exemption conditions and continue to rely upon on the exemption for relief.

+(a) Impartial Conduct Standards.